Juan Orlando Hernández: Religious conservatism

 The presidency of Hernández was marked by an increase in the influence of conservative evangelical organizations and Opus Dei on government decisions.
 Compulsory prayer at the beginning of the day was instituted in schools and in certain institutions such as the police and the army.
 At the beginning of 2021, the total prohibition of abortion and same-sex marriage was included in the Constitution, making it very difficult to change the law later on.

 Fake Facebook supporters

 From June to July 2018, 78% of Hernández's Facebook posts received fake engagement and likes, artificially boosting Hernández' apparent popular support by a factor of five.
-The social manager of the official Facebook pages of both Hernández and his late sister, who had served as communications minister, was directly controlling several hundreds of these fake entities.
-This campaign innovated by using Facebook's Organization Pages, configured with human names and photos, to add apparent support and to lure unaware readers.
+The social manager of the official Facebook pages of both Hernández and his late sister, who had served as communications minister, was directly controlling several hundred of these fake entities.
+This campaign used Facebook's Organization Pages, configured with human names and photos, to add apparent support and to lure unaware readers.